 The National Baptist Convention of America, Incorporated is organized and operated exclusively for religious purposes; to foster unity and efficiency of Foreign Mission, Home Mission, and educational work throughout its membership constituency and the world; to serve as an agency of Christian Education, Missionary and Church Extension; to marshal the efforts of Baptist Churches and organizations in extending the gospel of Jesus Christ at home and to the foreign fields; to propagate Baptist doctrines of faith and practice and its distinctive principles throughout the world; to lend its influence in maintaining and safeguarding full religious liberty and spiritual independence at home and on the foreign fields.
 It is committed to harnessing the Christian scholars and creative religious writers for the publication of Baptist literature and to provide the opportunity for them to be participants throughout the Christian world.
 It is committed to safeguarding the principles of civil liberty, social justice, and the equality of human kind as children of God.

-NBCA’s strategic planning process was designed to include the wisdom and imagination of denominational officers, pastors, congregational leaders, and the general membership of NBCA.
-This inclusive approach to discerning God’s will for the denomination and cultivating a collective vision for the future.
+The strategic planning process was designed to include the wisdom and imagination of denominational officers, pastors, congregational leaders, and the general membership of NBCA.
+This inclusive approach to discerning God’s will for the denomination and cultivating a collective vision for the future included the convention members getting an opportunity to share their input.
+You have spoken, and we are responding with this Strategic Plan that outlines the way forward for the next few years.

 NBCA is committed to helping equip our pastors and member churches to be effective in ministry in their local churches, community and in the mission field abroad.
 We invite you to become a member of NBCA today and begin experiencing the power of structured Theological teaching, Christian fellowships and Missionary opportunities, all designed to promote kingdom growth.
 We welcome you in to our Fellowship!